-To consider the outcome of the examination into the Greater Norwich Local Plan (GNLP) and to adopt the Greater Norwich Local Plan.
+To consider the outcome of the examination into the Greater Norwich Local Plan (GNLP) and to recommend adoption of the plan.

-It is recommended that Council:
+To recommend that Council:

-- (1) notes the inspectors' report (in annex 1) and the required main modifications in appendices 1 to 5 (available from this link); - (2) adopts the modified GNLP (documents J2.1 to J2.11 inclusive available from this link); and - (3) delegates authority to the Executive Director, Development and City Services to publish the Adoption Statement and accompanying documents making the GNLP part of the Adopted Local Plan for Norwich.
+- 1) notes the inspectors' report (in annex 1) and the required main modifications in appendices 1 to 5 (available from this link); - 2) adopts the modified GNLP (documents J2.1 to J2.11 inclusive available from this link); and - 3) delegate authority to the Executive Director, Development and City Services to publish the Adoption Statement and accompanying documents, making the GNLP part of the Adopted Local Plan for Norwich.